Azure-Samples/cognitive-services-speech-sdk/scenarios/python/console/call-center/README.md

 ## Prerequisites

 * A subscription key for the Speech service.
-See [Try the speech service for free](https://docs.microsoft.com/azure/cognitive-services/speech-service/get-started).
+See [Try the cognitive speech service for free](https://docs.microsoft.com/azure/cognitive-services/speech-service/get-started).
 * A subscription key for the AI service.
-See [Try the speech service for free](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/call-center-overview).
+See [Try the AI speech service for free](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/call-center-overview).

 ### Usage and arguments